rvykydal/snippets/anaconda-starting-modules/README.rst

 - Modules and addons are started by asynchronous calls to StartServiceByName DBus method.
 - When all required modules and found addons are started, Boss tells them.

+Or you can run it by

+  sudo systemctl start anaconda-boss.service

 Stop
 ----